How To Write Numbers In Expanded Form

 Introduction: Understanding Place Value

 Before diving into expanded form, let's refresh our understanding of place value.
-Our number system is based on a base-ten system, meaning each place value represents a power of ten.
+Plus, our number system is based on a base-ten system, meaning each place value represents a power of ten.
 Starting from the right, we have the ones place (10⁰), followed by the tens place (10¹), hundreds place (10²), thousands place (10³), and so on.
 For numbers less than one, we move to the right of the decimal point, encountering tenths (10⁻¹), hundredths (10⁻²), thousandths (10⁻³), and so forth.
 This place value system is the backbone of writing numbers in expanded form.

 Writing Whole Numbers in Expanded Form